These delicious steak roll-ups are made in my new Xtrema ceramic cookware. Low and slow cooking is the best cooking method for braising minute steaks.

-Stovetop to Oven
+Stovetop to oven

 The skillet is easy to clean and dishwasher safe.
 I just rinse it out with soapy water, scrub it with a rough sponge, and carefully dry it with a towel.
 However, I did have one ceramic pan crack so it’s important to be very careful while cleaning ceramic as you would be with any breakables in your kitchen.

 I highly recommend Xtrema ceramic cookware.
 It’s a healthy alternative to metal and non-stick cookware.
-Whether you choose one piece or a whole set, Xtrema cookware would be an excellent addition to your kitchen.
+Whether you choose one piece or a whole set, Xtrema ceramic cookware would be an excellent addition to your kitchen.
 I’m definitely planning to add more cookware from Xtrema.

 Want to save this review and recipe?
 Pin it!

 - 1 tablespoon of extra-virgin olive oil